Doug-Pardee/LightZombie/Templates/CameraRawProfiles/README.markdown

 [Flickr Camera Finder](http://www.flickr.com/cameras/);
 this is especially useful when dealing with cameras that have multiple names for the same model (Canon and Pansonic like to do that).

+## License

+The following profiles are original work of the LightZombie Project, and are released to the public domain:

+* Canon 60D : custom-created
+* Canon 600D : copy of Canon 60D profile
+* Canon Rebel T3i : copy of Canon 600D profile
+* Olympus E-5 : custom-created
+* Panasonic LX5 : custom-created

+The following profiles are copies of profiles provided by Light Crafts, and are covered under the LightZone license:

+* Canon Kiss X : copy of Canon 400D profile
+* Canon Kiss X2 : copy of Canon 450D profile
+* Canon Kiss X3 : copy of Canon 500D profile
+* Canon Kiss X4 : copy of Canon 550D profile
+* Canon Kiss X5 : copy of Canon 600D profile
+* Canon Rebel XSi : copy of Canon 450D profile
+* Pentax K-r : copy of Pentax K-X profile